 New Jersey Stage

-After nine, three-hour sessions, thirteen students, ages 10-16, will perform "Little Women" on Tues., July 5, at 8:00p.m. at The First Presbyterian Church, 500 Hughes St., Cape May, where the company is in residence.
-This marks ELTC's 5th Summer Student Workshop Production, and the past four years it's been standing room only.
+(CAPE MAY, NJ) -- Several stories about wishes and dreams, including the tale of a young boy discovering a genie in "Aladdin and his Magic Lamp," come to life on Tuesday, July 2 at 8:00 p.m.
+After nine, three-hour sessions, fourteen students, ages 10-13, will perform "Tales from the Arabian Nights" at The First Presbyterian Church, 500 Hughes St., Cape May, where the company is in residence.
+This marks ELTC's 7th Summer Student Workshop Production, and the past six years it's been standing room only.
 Admission is free and families are welcome.

 For information about the workshop, mainstage season, touring shows, and educational outreach, and to make reservations, call 609-884-5898, or go online at www.eastlynnetheater.org.